What is autism?

 Communication

-- Lack to draw the attention of others to objects (around the 14th month of life)
+- Fails to point to draw others’ attention to objects (around 14 months of age)

-- Is unable to start or sustain a conversation
+- Is unable to initiate or sustain a conversation

 - Slow or no language development

-- Repeating words or memorized phrases, for example from advertisements or movies
+- Repeats words or memorized phrases, for example, from advertisements or movies

-- Doesn’t refer to oneself correctly (for example, says “you want water” when meaning “I want water”)
+- Does not talk about self in the first person (for example, says “You want water” when it means “I want water”)

 Reaction to sensory information